sel-julia/MonitoringAndTroubleshooting/Homework.md

 ## Quiz
 #### Prepare answers to following questions:
 * Which interface JDK tools use to connect to JVM locally?
+VisualVM, jcmd, jmap, jhat, jstack, jconsole, Java Mission Control, jinfo
 * What is difference between profiling and traceability?
+Profiling is the process of measuring an application or system by running an analysis tool called a profiler.
+Profiling tools can focus on many aspects: functions call times and count, memory usage, cpu load, and resource usage.
+Tracing is a specialized use of logging to record information about a program's execution.
 ## OutOfMemory (OOM) error troubleshooting
 #### Get OOM error
 Execute and press any key: